JaneliaSciComp/zarrcade/README.md

 Your data will be indexed and browseable at [http://0.0.0.0:8000](http://0.0.0.0:8000).

+### 6. Further configuration

+You can further configure the Zarrcade service by editing the `settings.yaml` file, or by setting environment variables.
+See the [configuration documentation](./docs/Configuration.md) for more details.

 ## Deployment

 ### Remote deployment

 If you are running the service on a remote server, you'll need to use HTTPS and tell Zarrcade how to address your server.
-You can point Uvicorn to your SSL certificate and set your BASE_URL:
+You can point Uvicorn to your SSL certificate and set your `BASE_URL` like this:

 ```bash
 BASE_URL=https://myserver.mydomain.org:8000 uvicorn zarrcade.serve:app --host 0.0.0.0 \
     --ssl-keyfile certs/cert.key --ssl-certfile certs/cert.crt --reload
 ```

-You can also set these variables in a `settings.yaml` file.
+You can also set `BASE_URL` and other configuration options in the `settings.yaml` file.
+See the [configuration documentation](./docs/Configuration.md) for more details.

 ### Running with Docker